 B2B marketing takes more effort than its B2C counterpart but also has a much higher return.
 Marketing and sales are only worth investing in if you're able to handle B2B payments.

 B2B payments are transactions processed between two businesses for exchanged products or services.
 B2B payments tend to be for high sums and are often split across months or quarters.

 A B2B payment system is the software or program used to process payments.
 Many come with the ability to hold payments in escrow, check a customer's credit-worthiness, and have integrated reporting.
-The best, like BlueCart Payment Processing, include the ability to send automated payment reminders, report on on-time or late payments, collections, and more.
+The best, like BlueCart Payment Processing, include the ability to send automated payment reminders, process vendor payments, report on on-time or late payments, collections, and more.